Common name: Rufous scrub-bird

 Reproduction occurs between the months of August and January.
 The rufous scrub-bird generally produces two eggs per clutch, but often only one egg hatches.
 The eggs are laid in a dome-shaped nest 15cm in diameter with a side entrance.
 The nest is often built very close to the ground in a clump of blady grass, rushes, or amongst ferns.
 The outside of the nest is woven with blady grass, rushes and ferns while the inside is lined with wet wood pulp and grass which sets to a cardboard-like consistency.
 Females incubate and rear the young alone and have only one brood per season.

 Habitat destruction from agricultural clearing and logging practices, along with inappropriate fire regimes, are known threatening processes to the species.
 Some suspected threats include disturbance by recreational bird watchers (especially the playing of recorded rufous scrub-bird calls to attract wild birds).

 Garnett and Franklin’s modelling also indicate that suitable areas will have become available in Tasmania.
-However this species will not be able to naturally disperse to these ‘new areas’ but would require human assistance to across Bass Strait.
+However, this species will not be able to naturally disperse to these ‘new areas’ but would require human assistance across Bass Strait.

-The Queensland Government has been monitoring rufous scrub-bird populations in Queensland since 2006.
-Each year the department undertakes surveys in Lamington and Main Range National Parks.
-The data collected from these surveys are provided to the Queensland Government's species database WildNet and improve our understanding of the species’ population status.
-The information is also being used to assess the status of the species under the national Environment Protection and Biodiversity Conservation Act 1999.
+Between 2006 and 2016, the rufous scrub-bird population in Lamington and Main Range National Parks was surveyed by the Queensland Government.
+Data collected during these surveys was provided to the Queensland Government's species database WildNet and improved our understanding of the species’ population status.
+The information was also used to assess the status of the species under the National Environment Protection and Biodiversity Conservation Act 1999.

 Recovery actions to conserve this species include: